 If you see them bouncing off the site at the homepage, it may be because they can't find the information they want, are not drawn in by the content or have to wait too long for a page to load.

 Alternatively, the problem could be as simple as a broken hyperlink.
-Check your site's basic usability every few days.
+Check your site's basic usability regularly.
 A slow-loading page can be off-putting, so speak to your web host if you have regular technical problems.

 Review your website

 Crucially, your whole website - not just your home page - needs to be clear about what your business offers, so that visitors can quickly decide if it is relevant to them.

 If they have found your site through a search engine, ensure that you have information relating to their search terms on the landing page, whether this is the home page or another page.
 Make sure you include clear links to more detailed information.
 If visitors don't quickly find what they need, they are likely to leave your site within seconds.